Ground Floor

 First Floor

-Bedroom 3 - King sized bed and en-suite bathroom with bath and shower over.
+Bedroom 3 - King sized bed and en-suite bathroom with bath, WC and over bath shower.

 Outside